Research & Survey Tools

 To log in, enter your NDUS.Identifier and password.
 Visit the NDUS.Identifier page for username and password questions.

 SPSS® is statistical software that allows you to run analysis on your data, test hypotheses, and analyze the results of your research.
-SPSS software is available through Citrix Workspace.
+To install SPSS software, please see the Install SPSS Statistics on My Computer help article for instructions.

-All of the video tutorials below are within Hoonuit/Infobase and will require you to login with your NDUS.Identifier and password.
+All of the video tutorials below are within Infobase and will require you to login with your NDUS.Identifier and password.

 SPSS 24 - Pre-Assessment - Measure your current knowledge of SPSS® by completing these pre-assessments.